 1. IBot: the original plain-English assistant inside IBKR

-Based on IBKR’s own guide, IBot is a natural-language interface that accepts plain-English commands for trading, charts, account information, and platform navigation.
+Based on IBKR's official IBot guide, IBot is a natural-language interface that accepts plain-English commands for trading, charts, account information, and platform navigation.
 The official documentation shows examples like entering a trade request, pulling up a chart for a symbol and time range, or accessing account-related functions without hunting through menus.

 That makes IBot the most general-purpose AI-style tool in the IBKR lineup.